I have registered for the in-person Conference, do I have to register again?

 Can I get Continuing Education credits for this Conference?
 How will attendance be documented for CE purposes?

-CE credits are pending for nurses, physicians, social workers, and patient experience professionals.
+CE credits are approved for nurses, physicians, social workers, and patient experience professionals.
 There will be an evaluation linked to each session.
 These evaluations must be completed in order to receive credit for the sessions you attend.
 You will have until September 30 to view sessions and complete evaluations to have them count for CE credit.
 You will receive a certificate for each session, and a transcript of sessions attended/viewed and evaluated will be sent to you after September 30th.
+Learn more on how to claim credits here.

 Can I get proof of my attendance if I am not a nurse, physician, social worker, or patient experience professional?